POET

 POET LLC is a U.S. biofuel company that specializes in the creation of bioethanol.
 The privately held corporation, which was originally called Broin Companies, is headquartered in Sioux Falls, South Dakota.
 In 2007, the Renewable Fuels Association named POET the largest U.S. ethanol producer, creating 1.1 e9USgal of fuel per year.
 POET currently produces 3 billion gallons of ethanol per year, or 19% of all ethanol produced in the United States.

-POET operates 33 ethanol plants spread across Indiana, Iowa, Michigan, Missouri, Ohio, Minnesota, and South Dakota.
-In 2007, the company received a US$80 million grant from the U.S. Department of Energy for the creation of a cellulosic ethanol production facility in Emmetsburg, Iowa.
-A grand opening was held for the facility on September 3, 2014.
-It is expected to produce 25 million gallons of ethanol per year from corncobs, leaves and husks provided by farmers in and around the area.
+POET operates 34 ethanol plants spread across Indiana, Iowa, Michigan, Missouri, Ohio, Minnesota, and South Dakota.
+Among its coproducts in the process are feed ingredients such as distillers grains, syrup and corn oil, along with additional coproducts including an asphalt rejuvenator, liquified CO2 and dry ice.

-POET has also collaborated with other companies, including Deere & Co. and Vermeer Company, to develop manufacturing equipment for harvesting corn cobs used in ethanol production.
-Among its coproducts in the process are distillers grains branded Dakota Gold, Inviz, an asphalt rejuvenator branded Jive, and a corn oil branded Voila.

 History

 The company traces its history to a family farm owned by Lowell Broin in Wanamingo, Minnesota, which farmed corn and livestock on 1,200 acres.
 In 1985, Lowell and his sons built their first ethanol plant.
 In 1986, it became commercial launching its flagship plant in Scotland, South Dakota in foreclosed ethanol plant under the corporate name Broin Farms which became Broin Companies.

 In 2007, it was renamed POET.
 Then company president Jeff Broin said the new name is not an acronym.
 He said, “We wanted a name that would represent, rather than describe, who we are and what we do...As a poet takes everyday words and turns them into something valuable and beautiful; we use creativity that comes from common sense to leave things better than we found them.”

 The reorganization changes the following company names: